0xPolygonID/js-sdk-examples/Readme.md

     ```

 2. Copy over the `.env.example` into `.env`
   You'll need to fill in `RPC_URL` and `WALLET_KEY` with your own endpoint and key respectively.
-The default env vars assume you will be using the Polygon Mumbai network.
+The default env vars assume you will be using the Polygon Amoy network.

     ```bash
     cp .env.example .env